 The OPF is the main facility to process liquid and gaseous hydrocarbons coming from the LUN-A platform and to prepare them for further transportation via the onshore main pipeline system to the Prigorodnoye Production Complex.
+It also receives oil and gas streams from the PA-A and PA-B platforms for onward transportation by pipeline to oil export terminal.

 Due to the gas and condensate production, the Lunskoye reservoir pressure will decrease to below the level required for maintaining >86.5 bar pressure at the Joule-Thompson (JT) valve inlet.

-For the purpose of compensating a future reservoir pressure drop and as a result of pressure drop at the inlet of the dew point control unit, the Company plans to construct an OPF Inlet Compression Facility.
+To compensate future pressure drop and maintain continuous production level at OPF, new compression facility will be installed at the inlet of existing OPF.